 If you’ve got a complex sales cycle – yes – assigning value to conversions near the top of your funnel can be complex.
 You are going to have to do some careful analysis to get a realistic value for those early conversions.

 But just because it’s hard doesn’t mean it’s not worth doing.

-Think of it this way… if you’re spending $1,000 a month on AdWords, and you don’t have conversion tracking installed, you’re wasting at least one-third of your ad spend.
+Think of it this way… if you’re spending $1,000 a month on Google Ads, and you don’t have conversion tracking installed, you’re wasting at least one-third of your ad spend.
 Your resistance to setting a value for your early conversions is costing you $333 per month (or more).

 Ready to finally assign some value to these early conversions?
 Read these posts:

 Want extra credit?
-While you’re setting up tracking, add the AdWords remarketing tag to your site, too.
+While you’re setting up tracking, add the Google Ads remarketing tag to your site, too.
 It’ll come in handy later.